coryinsiderz/rnodec.io/content/faq/_index.md

 ## Why does RnodeC do it?

 We believe in the dream.
 What is the dream?
 Well, it is subjective.
 To us, the dream is freedom.
 What is freedom?
 Well, that too is subjective.
 To us, freedom is friends, family and building.
-Not meetings, presentations, and emails.

 ## Which Blockchains does RnodeC support?